mojochao/emacscfg/README.md

 COMMANDS:
-   state         Display application state list, ls      Display table of all configurations in application state add           Add a new configuration to application state remove, rm    Remove a configuration from application state context, ctx  Get or set the active configuration context in application state path          Print the path of the configuration directory open          Open files in emacs with the desired configuration version       Print the version of the application help, h       Shows a list of commands or help for one command
+   state         Display application state context, ctx  Get or set the active configuration context in application state list, ls      Display table of all configurations in application state add           Add a new configuration to application state remove, rm    Remove a configuration from application state path, dir     Print the path of the configuration directory open          Open files in emacs with the desired configuration version       Print the version of the application help, h       Shows a list of commands or help for one command